JohanDegraeve/PCBackup/README.md

   - copy all folders (not the files) from the previous incremental backup (if that exists).
 If there is no previous incremental, then it copies the folders from the previous full backup
   - Iterate through all folders and files in the source
     - folders that don't exist yet are created (ie folders that were added since the previous backup)
-    - check the creation timestamp of each file in each folder in the source.
-If it's newer than the creation date of the previous backup, then the file is copied to the incremental backup
+    - check the creation timestamp of each file in each folder in the source, and compare it to the timestamp of the latest version of that file.
+Means iterate through the folder in all incremental backups, if it's newer than the last creation date found , then the file is copied to the incremental backup
   - For incremental backup only, we need to know if files and folders have been deleted since the previous backup.
     - For each last full and each incremental backup after that last full backup, starting with the most recent full backup
       - Iterate through all folders and files in the new incremental backup